ChristopherSalam/blog/_posts/2015-11-12-matrix-paths.md

 <img src="pondChoice.png" alt="alt view of pond problem">

 And you'll see twists on this generic idea of a problem.
 This is something computers can do so quickly for us that was very hard to set out to solve before computers.

-Another popular version is LifeTotal
+###The Life Total Problem

 ```javascript
 /*====================================||